pwall567/log-front/README.md

 - `getLogger(String name)`
 - `getLogger(Class<?> javaClass)`

-There are also static functions to get loggers using the `DefaultLoggerFactory`:
+There are also static functions to get loggers using the default `LoggerFactory`:

 - `getDefaultLogger(String name)`
 - `getDefaultLogger(Class<?> javaClass)`